-In addition to this, we are continually improving and developing the offer we provide for our KS4 pupils and strive to ensure this has a balance between academic/accredited learning, life skills/ personal development and vocational learning/preparing them for life after Longcause.
+We are continually improving and developing the offer we provide for our KS4 pupils and strive to ensure this has a balance between academic/accredited learning, life skills/ personal development and vocational learning/preparing them for life after Longcause.
 To support this, we have developed 'Ten Milestones' that all of our Upper School pupils will work towards.
 We recognise that pupils may not all achieve every one of the milestones but all of our Key Stage 4 pupils will start the journey towards them.
 They are:

 To become an independent traveller

 Safe and responsible use of a mobile phone

 Be able to do a wash load and dry the clothes afterwards

 Cook five key meals for themselves